 Lower Fuel Bills and Environmentally Friendly

-The electricity generated from your system is completely free for you to use for as long as the life of the system.
+The electricity generated from your solar power system is completely free for you to use for as long as the life of the system.

-Solar PV systems are environmentally friendly using sunlight to produce zero-carbon electricity.
+A Solar PV system is environmentally friendly using sunlight to produce zero-carbon electricity.
 What’s more, solar PV systems don’t release any harmful carbon dioxide (CO2) or other pollutants into the atmosphere.

-Solar PV systems are very reliable and require little maintenance.
-With a long life expectancy, it’s very likely that your system will generate free electricity for you for at least 25 years, reducing your reliance on large utility companies for years to come.
+Solar power PV systems are very reliable and require little maintenance.
+With a long life expectancy, it’s very likely that installing solar panels and photovoltaic systems will generate free electricity for you for at least 25 years, reducing your reliance on large utility companies for years to come.

-- Lower fuel bills and future protection against rising fossil fuel costs
+- Solar PV system lower fuel bills and future protection against rising energy bills

 - Limit your reliance on energy suppliers